Amarna: Modern excavations

+site of Kom el-Nana and the start of a GPS survey of the region around Amarna.
+Much of the work during this period was at the house of the king's chief charioteer, Ranefer which had been partially excavated in 1921.
+A separate expedition led by Geoffrey Martin described and copied the reliefs from the Royal Tomb, later publishing its findings together with objects thought to have come from the tomb.

-From 2005 to 2013, the Amarna Project excavated at a cemetery of private individuals, close to the southern tombs of the Nobles.
+Excavation at Amarna, under Amarna Project, continues to the present.
+Work includes excavation at a cemetery, close to the southern tombs of the Nobles and at several other cemeteries of private individuals.

 In media

 Fictional

-The Painted Queen written by the famous Elizabeth Peters a.k.a Barbara Mertz is the most recent installment to the Amelia Peabody novels after the author's passing in 2013.
+The Painted Queen written by the famous Elizabeth Peters a.k.a.
+Barbara Mertz is the most recent installment to the Amelia Peabody novels after the author's passing in 2013.
 Elizabeth Peters was a school trained archaeologist, but was persuaded by her male colleagues that a woman was not to be an archaeologist, so "she created characters based on those misogynistic Egyptologists..." as stated by Sarah Parcak, a female archaeologist that specializes in remote sensing.
 The adventure stars a female archaeologist Amelia Peabody and the mystery of the missing Bust of Nefertiti.
 The Painted Queen takes place in the 1912, several years after the actual excavations at Amarna, when excavations in Egypt are solely European, local hires, or looters.
 Like all good mystery novels, there is humor, twists, and turns, and a predictable ending of a solved case.

 Nefertiti by Michelle Moran is a historical fiction work that guides the reader from the perspective of Queen Nefertiti and her younger sister Mutnodjmet.
 The story follows the timeline from her time in Thebes to Amarna and after Akhenaten's death.
 Nefertiti was the Chief wife in Akhenaten's court or haram.
 Though she is well known by name, as many historical female role models, her story is often overlooked for masculine rulers.
 Michelle Moran webs her story of the queen and her sister with political secrets, loss of innocence, and female strength in a patriarchal society.

 Non-fictional

-The City of Akhenaten and Nefertiti: Amarna and its People By Barry Kemp, discusses everything from the conception of Amarna to the abandonment of the city.
-Within the book there are images that display art, architecture, and the city as it was (reconstructed) and now.
-There is also a short chapter written by Kemp in the book Cities That Shaped the Ancient World.
+The City of Akhenaten and Nefertiti: Amarna and its People by Barry Kemp, discusses everything from the conception of Amarna to the abandonment of the city.
+Within the book are images that display art, architecture, and the city as it was (reconstructed) and now.
+It also has a short chapter written by Kemp in the book Cities That Shaped the Ancient World.